Guan Zhong: Domestic reforms

-Philosophy and appraisal
+Appraisal

-Guan Zhong was disparagingly identified with the Legalist school as a result of his administrative reforms.
+Guan Zhong would ultimately be identified with the Legalist school as a result of his administrative reforms.
 Though actually legalistic philosophy did not develop until hundreds of years later, R. Eno of Indiana University does consider that "If one were to trace the origins of Legalism as far back as possible, it might be appropriate to date its beginnings to the prime ministership of Guan Zhong, chief aide to the first of the hegemonic lords of the Spring Autumn period, Duke Huan of Qi (r.
 685–643)."

-He is said to have indulged in a luxurious lifestyle, did not equate a ruler's moral purity with his ability to govern.
+He is said to have indulged in a luxurious lifestyle, and did not equate a ruler's moral purity with his ability to govern.
 Duke Huan, who loved hunting and women, asked Guan if these indulgences would harm his hegemony, to which Guan replied that the ruler's love for luxury would not harm his hegemony.
 It would only be harmed through inappropriate staffing and misuse of talent.
 One passage "recounts" Confucius as considering him "mediocre" for his lack of frugality and knowledge of ritual.

 Despite all this, he might be considered, "at least in most respects" an "ideal Confucian minister".
 Guan Zhong is reported to have advised Duke Huan: 'Summon the wavering with courtesy and cherish the remote with virtuous conduct.
 So long as your virtuous conduct and courtesy never falter, there will be no one who does not cherish you.'"
 When Duke Huan was approached to dethrone the ruling clans of his state, Guan Zhong advised him that he had won their adherence through politeness (li) and trustworthiness (xin).

 When Confucius's students criticized Guan Zhong as lacking propriety, crediting his ambition and achievement Confucius said of him that "It was due to Guan Zhong that Duke Huan was able to assemble the feudal lords on numerous occasions without resorting to the use of his war chariots.
 Such was his goodness! ...
 Through having Guan Zhong as his minister Duke Huan became protector over the feudal lords.
 He brought unity and order to the entire realm so that even today people enjoy his gifts to them ...
 I am afraid that without Guan Zhong we would be folding our lapels right-over-left (traditional Chinese clothing customarily is folded left-over-right)."

-The students of Confucius also posted a question whether Guan Zhong followed "Ren" or not.
+The students of Confucius also posted a question whether Guan Zhong followed Ren (Confucian humaneness) or not.
 However, in pre-Qin period, "Ren" has a distinctive utilitarian definition.
-Hence, from this point, Guan Zhong followed "Ren".
+Hence, from this standpoint, Guan Zhong followed "Ren".